 Assuring the long-term availability of a highly valuable growing media constituent.

 The initiative was encouraged by the Dutch Government and resulted from fruitful discussion and cooperation between the Growing Media Europe member companies, the International Peat Society (IPS) and the Dutch Growing Media Producers Organisation (VPN).
-Jan Astrup, Board Member of GME, has been elected as a new Board Member of RPP in 2019.
+Tomi Koivula of the company Neova has been elected to represent Growing Media Europe as a new RPP Board Member in 2020.

-The criteria and the certification system were developed in close cooperation with Wetlands International and other stakeholders.
+The criteria and the certification system were developed in close cooperation with Wetlands International and other NGOs in a multistakeholder process.
 The system lays down requirements from site-selection till after-use, which are established in consultation with various stakeholders and organisations (GM producers, environmental NGOs, growing media users and scientists).
-It is Growing Media Europe´s objective to achieve that the certification of responsibly produced peat will become the industry’s standard approach to peatlands extraction in the future.
+It is Growing Media Europe's objective to achieve that the certification of responsibly produced peat will become the industry’s standard approach to peatlands extraction in the future.